Chemical Physics - M.S.

 - Two letters of recommendation

-- Submission of GRE tests (general and subject test–physics or chemistry) is not required, but strongly recommended
+- Submission of GRE scores (general and subject test in physics or chemistry) is not required, but strongly recommended

 - Minimum 525 TOEFL score (paper-based version)